2000 Preston Borough Council election

 Elections to Preston Borough Council were held on 7 May 2000.
 One third of the council was up for election and the council stayed under no overall control.

 After the election, the composition of the council was:

-Election result
+Election results

 Ward results

 This election was the last to be held before a boundary review increased the number of electoral wards and redistributed the councillors.